qorix-group/process_description/process/general_concepts/score_building_blocks_concept.rst

 Feature of the platform.
 Features consists of Components and are defined by **Feature Requirements** (yellow box, middle, 3nd column) and the **Feature Architecture** (yellow box, middle, 4nd column).
-A **Feature Safety Analysis** (yellow box, middle, 6nd column) is required to verify the Feature Architecture.
+A **Feature Safety Analysis** (yellow box, middle, 6nd column) is required to verify the Feature Architecture, whereby violations of safety requirements must be documented.
 Potential faults may mitigated by updating the Feature Requirements or by the **Feature Assumptions of Use** (yellow box, middle, 8nd column).
 The latter one must be considered by the user of the Feature. **Feature Integration Tests** (yellow box, middle, 5nd column) verify the Feature Requirements and the Feature Architecture as well as the Integration of multiple Units